 How To Fund Your New Life Overseas As An Entrepreneur

-A friend in Poland years ago learned that Burger King was planning to open up shop there and needed warehouse space for its supplies.
+I had a friend in Poland years ago who learned that Burger King was going to open up shop there and needed warehouse space for its supplies.
 My friend bought a warehouse.
 Burger King became his client.
-In time, he expanded his storage business to include other clients and other products…and he made a nice living for himself in the place where he’d decided he wanted to live.
+In time, he expanded his storage business to include other clients and other products… and he made a nice living for himself.

-Some of the best overseas businesses start like these two–organically.
-You show up, discover a market niche, and find a way to fill it.
+Some of the best overseas businesses start like these two—organically.
+You show up, discover a market niche, and then invent a way to fill it.

-About seven years ago, I took early retirement from the company where I’d worked for nearly 23 years.
+About nine years ago, I took early retirement from the company where I’d worked for more than 23 years.
 Six months later, I realized that retirement didn’t suit me.
 I liked being in business.

-For me, the question wasn’t, what business might make sense?
-(I enjoyed the business I’d already spent 23 years learning how to practice.)
-For me, the question was, where best should I base the business I want to launch?
+For me, the question was where best should I base the business I want to launch.
 (Panama stood out as the obvious choice.)

 International Business Idea #1: A Franchise